Contributed By TozziniFreire Advogados

 The Public Procurement Act assures equal treatment to companies interested in participating in a public procurement process, regardless of their nationality.
 This law prohibits different treatment of commercial, legal, labour and social security issues, or those of any other nature, between national and foreign companies.

-The PPA allows, however, margins of preference for manufactured products and national services complying with Brazilian technical standards, and additional margins of preference for manufactured products and services resulting from technological development and innovation in the country.
+However, the PPA allows margins of preference for manufactured products and national services complying with Brazilian technical standards, and additional margins of preference for manufactured products and services resulting from technological development and innovation in the country.

 Also, if a Brazilian and a foreign entity are participating as members of the same consortium in a public procurement proceeding, the leader of the consortium must be the Brazilian company.